coda/packs-sdk/docs/guides/advanced/images.md

 [Scalable Vector Graphics (SVG)][mdn_svg] is an XML-based markup language for drawing images, and Packs can generate SVGs to create custom visualizations.
 For example, the [Latex Pack][pack_latex] uses a JavaScript library to generate SVG images of math equations.

-Instead of storing SVG images in temporary blob storage, you can instead encode them to a base64 string and return them as a [Data URl][mdn_data_urls]
+Instead of storing SVG images in temporary blob storage, you can instead encode them to a base64 string and return them as a [Data URL][mdn_data_urls]

 ```ts
 let svg = "...";